Iron deficiency: Blood transfusion

-Current evidence is limited to base any recommendations that intravenous iron therapy is beneficial for treating non-anemic, iron-deficient adults.
-Further research in this area is needed as current body of evidence is very low quality.
+Current evidence is limited to support the recommendation that intravenous iron therapy is beneficial for non-anemic, iron-deficient adults.
+Further research in this area is needed as the current body of evidence is very low quality.

 Cancer research

 The presence of Helicobacter pylori in the stomach can cause inflammation and can lower the threshold for the development of gastric cancer.
 In the setting of iron deficiency, H. pylori causes more severe inflammation and the development of premalignant lesions.
 This inflammatory effect appears to be mediated, in part, through altered bile acid production including an increase in deoxycholic acid, a secondary bile acid implicated in colon cancer and other gastrointestinal cancers.